whsu2s/Lameness-Detection/README.md

 # Lameness-Detection
 Lameness is a serious disorder in dairy farms that increases the risk of culling of cattle as well as economic losses.
 This issue is addressed by lameness detection using locomotion scoring, which assesses the lameness level of cattle by their pose and gait patterns.
-This project aims to evaluate the efficacy of deep neural networks in the context of automated locomotion scoring.
+This project aims to evaluate the efficacy of deep neural networks in the context of automated locomotion scoring, with a comparison with other machine learning methods.

 <div align="center">
     <img src="img/workflow.png">